wireservice/agate/docs/tutorial.rst

 About this tutorial
 ===================

 The best way to learn to use any tool is to actually use it.
-In this tutorial we will answer some basic questions about a dataset using agate.
+In this tutorial we will use agate to answer some basic questions about a dataset.

 The data will be using is a copy of the `National Registery of Exonerations <http://www.law.umich.edu/special/exoneration/Pages/detaillist.aspx>`_ made on August 28th, 2015.
-This dataset lists individuals who are known to have been exonerated after having been wrongly convicted.
+This dataset lists individuals who are known to have been exonerated after having been wrongly convicted in United States courts.
 At the time the data was exported there were 1,651 entries in the registry.

 Installing agate
 ================